Morganne Flores hits 2 HRs, leads UW softball over Mississippi State at NCAA regional

 “It was a good game, and we played the game right,” UW coach Heather Tarr said.
 “We scored first, and we had some good shutdown defense.
 Our team had a presence about them.”

-The Huskies have to wait until late Saturday to learn its opponent, but whichever team earns that privilege, it will have to beat UW twice to advance.
-The Huskies (47-7) can advance to a super regional by winning Sunday’s 6 p.m. matchup.
-If it loses, it would get another chance in a game at 8:30 p.m.
+The Huskies (47-7) can advance to a super regional by winning Sunday’s 6 p.m. matchup against Mississippi State, which beat Seattle U 7-3 in an elimination game late Saturday to earn a rematch with the Huskies.
+If UW loses the 6 p.m. game, it would get another chance at 8:30 p.m.

 It didn’t take long for Flores, who drove in both UW runs in Friday’s 2-0 regional-opening win over Fordham, to make a statement Saturday.
 Sis Bates led off the bottom of the first with a bunt single and Flores followed with a long homer to left field on a pitch above the strike zone to give UW a 2-0 lead.